For Healthcare Professionals:

 - Electrolyte disturbances and metabolic derangements: Marked sodium deficiency (hyponatremia), severe magnesium deficiency (hypomagnesemia — often associated with downbeat nystagmus), or an acute drop in blood glucose (hypoglycemia) must be ruled out by laboratory testing.

-Important for clinical practice (decompensation): Acute physical stressors such as high fever, infections, dehydration, or oxygen deficiency can suddenly make an old vestibular organ injury, which the brain had actually long since compensated for well, become apparent again, for example after vestibular neuritis years earlier.
-The affected patients decompensate and appear in the emergency department as if they have an acute medical emergency.
+Important for clinical practice (decompensation): Acute physical stressors such as high fever, infections, dehydration, or oxygen deficiency can reactivate an old injury to the balance organ — one that the brain had actually compensated for well long ago — for example after an episode that occurred years earlier Neuritis) can suddenly become apparent again.
+Affected patients decompensate and may present in the emergency department like an acute medical emergency.

 The structured path to diagnosis: TiTrATE